 Why are your classes only on the weekends and only in the morning?
 Our classes are now occurring later in the morning, ending at noon.
 We now have room for four classes each hour and we currently offer classes, on Sundays from 9am through to noon.
 We are looking to add some midweek classes.
 If you know of any private gyms/studios that we can rent for classes, let us know!

 Who are the Instructors?
-75% of the instructors, are volunteers who have become Skate Instructors Association certified at their own expense.
+85% of the instructors, are volunteers who have become Skate Instructors Association certified at their own expense.
 Easily 90% of our instructors learned to skate through Skate Journeys.
-Our Youth Camp Counselors are paid for their instruction during camps, and when they also teach during the school year, they are also paid.
+Our Youth Camp Counselors are paid for their instruction during camps when they become a certain age, and when they also teach during the school year, they are also paid.
 The government does not allow for a person to both be paid and volunteer in the same position.
 Our instructors run from 12 years of age on up to…..

 Skate Journeys is a Non-profit Organization: We are a 501(C)(3), and our class fees do not cover the cost of running classes but are offered at a price most people can afford in our area.
 We do this as a service to you.
 If you wish to donate to help defray our costs, you may donate with the donate button on our website at any time.